This is a diagonal pattern that helps develop trunk and lower body stability and upper body strength.

 This exercise patterns the hip hinge in order to improve deadlift mechanics.

-This exercise helps improve hip mobility and stability for the active straight leg raise pattern.
+This assisted pattern is to improve hip mobility and stability for the active straight leg raise pattern.

 This movement improves hip mobility and repatterning of the leg raise, removing the need for full hip extension on one side to reduce compensation.